nickytonline/www.nickyt.co/src/posts/my-twitch-stream-setup-2m0c.md

 I've been streaming for about a year now, so I've tweaked things as I've gone along and have learnt some things from fellow streamers.

-Here was how my stream looked liked about a year ago
+Here was how my stream looked liked about a year ago.

 ![Nick Taylor's Twitch stream about a year ago with a very basic layout.
 Just a screenshare and a webcam](https://dev-to-uploads.s3.amazonaws.com/uploads/articles/nzgad8wb78yytjs0de3n.png)

-And here is what it looks like now as of yesterday.
+Here is what it looks like now as of yesterday.

 ![Nick Taylor's Twitch stream improved with integrated chat, and more assets to make things look better](https://dev-to-uploads.s3.amazonaws.com/uploads/articles/56s9mufap1oia35udov1.png)